 NOTE: Stop and test.
 Set the legs down on the table to BE SURE that when the back seams of the legs are flat on the table, Cuddly Cat’s toes are pointing up.
 It would make him very sad to have his feet sewn on backwards.
-In our design, we wanted the top of Cuddly Cat’s feet to be the Chenille Dot and the bottom to be the Church Flowers.
+In our design, we wanted the top of Cuddly Cat’s feet to be the chenille and the bottom to be the cotton.

 - Slip stitch Cuddly Cat’s feet securely in place.

 - Flatten the other raw-edged end of each leg and, making SURE the leg seam is still positioned like the pair of fancy silk stockings, stitch the end closed on each leg.

 - Find the 3″ x 6″ rectangle of cotton you cut for the tail.